atsushieno/ktmidi/README.md

     - `ktmidi-jvm-desktop` module actually contains ALSA MIDI Access implementation as well as [RtMidi](https://github.com/thestk/rtmidi) backend that support it.
 (Unsupported platforms are left unsupported.)
 - `MidiMusic` and `Midi2Music` : reflects Standard MIDI File format structure, with reader and writer.
 (MIDI 2.0 support is not based on standard, as there is nothing like SMF specification for MIDI 2.0 yet.)
   - No strongly-typed message types (something like NoteOnMessage, NoteOffMessage, and so on).
 There is no point of defining strongly-typed messages for each mere MIDI status byte - you wouldn't need message type abstraction.
-  - No worries, there are MidiCC, MidiRpnType, MidiMetaType, MidiEvent fields (of `Byte` or `Int`) and more, so that you don't have to remember the actual constants.
+  - No worries, there are contants of Int or Byte in `MidiChannelStatus`, `MidiCC`, `MidiRpn`, `MidiMetaType` etc. so that you don't have to remember the actual constant numbers.
-  - `SmfReader` reads and `SmfWriter` writes to SMF (standard MIDI format) files with MIDI messages, with `SmfTrackMerger` and `SmfTrackSplitter` that help you implement sequential event processing for your own MIDI players, or per-track editors if needed.
+  - `MidiMusic.read()` reads and `MidiMusic.write()` writes to SMF (standard MIDI format) files with MIDI messages, with `Midi1TrackMerger`, `Midi2TrackMerger`, `Midi1TrackSplitter` and `Midi2TrackSplitter` that help you implement sequential event processing for your own MIDI players, or per-track editors if needed.
 - `MidiPlayer` and `Midi2Player`: provides MIDI player functionality: play/pause/stop and fast-forwarding.
   - Midi messages are sent to its "message listeners".
 If you don't pass a Midi Access instance or a Midi Output instance, it will do nothing but event dispatching.
-  - It is based on customizible scheduler `MidiTimer`.
+  - It is based on customizible scheduler `MidiPlayerTimer`.
   - Not realtime strict (as on GC-ed language / VM), but would suffice for general usage.

 ## Using ktmidi